Take a look at these homework mistakes you should avoid. Learn what to do instead to get the most out of your child’s homework time.

 1. Not letting your child’s teacher see his mistakes

-All this time, I would walk my son through each homework question step-by-step.
-For instance, with math problems, I’d help him count fingers to get to the right answer.
-And we’d do this for every question so that by the time we’re finished, all the answers were 100% correct.
+In the past, I would walk my son through each homework question step-by-step.
+For instance, with math problems, I’d help him count his fingers to get to the right answer.
+We’d do this for every question so that by the time we’re finished, all the answers were 100% correct.

-You could see why his teacher doesn’t have a gauge for how he’s doing.
-She won’t know whether he understood the homework or struggled to plow through them.
+You could see why his teacher wouldn’t have a gauge for how he’s doing.
+She wouldn’t know whether he understood the homework or struggled to plow through them.

-- Guiding your child through the first few problems, then letting him try the rest on his own.
+- Guiding him through the first few problems, then letting him try the rest on his own.

 - Not correcting his mistakes and leaving the answer wrong.

 - Writing a note to the teacher about the difficulty level.
 I’ve written everything from “easy” to “challenging” to “just right.”